asifpy/django-crudbuilder/docs/source/installation.rst

 - **custom_context** -- Define your own custom context for list view
 - **inlineformset** -- Define your Inline Formset for parent child relation, you can check :doc:`inline-formset-parent-child-relation </forms>` for more detail.

-Usage of all these attributes you can view in `CRUD class of example project`_ on Github.

 .. _example project: https://github.com/asifpy/django-crudbuilder/tree/master/example
 .. _CRUD class of example project: https://github.com/asifpy/django-crudbuilder/blob/master/example/example/crud.py